thephiltacular/open_trading_algo/README.md

 A comprehensive Python library for algorithmic trading, technical analysis, and financial data processing.
 Built for performance, reliability, and ease of use in both research and production environments.

+The overall goal is to get as much value as possible without paying for api access ;) This means managing API query rates, storing as much data as possible locally, and leveraging multiple APIs to get the data we need.

 ## 🚀 Quick Links

 - **[📚 Complete Documentation](docs/README.md)** - Comprehensive guides and API reference